 Abdelsalam, Mohamed R.

-He had completed, with honours, his bachelor studies in Law, in Ain Shams University and his master degree in Administrative Law from the same university then pursued a Master degree in the Rule of Law for Development at Loyola University Chicago.
-Prior to his appointment as a Judge, he had worked in Egypt as a lawyer, and as a lecturer at the American Bar Association Rule of Law initiative.
+Previously, Mohamed was a visiting researcher at Max Planck Institute for Comparative Public Law and International Law, and a Scholar at the UNIDROIT.
+Having completed, with honors, his bachelor studies in Law, at Ain Shams University, and his Master’s degree in Administrative Law from the same university, Mohamed then pursued a Master’s degree in the Rule of Law for Development at Loyola University Chicago.
+Before being appointed as a Judge, Mohamed worked in Egypt as a lawyer for two years in arbitration, corporate law, and litigation, and also as a lecturer at the American Bar Association Rule of Law initiative.

 - "The Arab Republic of Egypt 2014 Constitution Commentary, Constitutions of the Countries of the World", May 2019, Oxford University Press, OCW CM 1023 (EG), ISBN: 978-0-379-00467-0

 - "Applying Civil Law in an Effort to Eradicate Corruption in Egypt", PROLAW Student Journal of Rule of Law for Development, Volume 4, 2017, Loyola University Chicago

 - "Applying Civil Law to Curb Corruption: A tool for Civil Society and Individuals", Friday Poster and Research Presentation, 31th March 2017, Global Anti-Corruption & Integrity Forum, OECD, Paris, France